c-eg/themoviedbapi/README.md

 </details>

 ## Usage
 To register for a TMdB API key, click the [API link](https://www.themoviedb.org/settings/api) from within your account settings page.
+There are two types of API keys currently provided by TMdB, please ensure you are using the `API Read Access Token` key.

 With this you can instantiate `info.movito.themoviedbapi.TmdbApi`, which has getters for all subcategories of the API, e.g.
 ```java